matzen-gerhard/the-matzens-web/readme.md

 # Overview

+This project started as a project for me to learn React / Typescript, while providing a portfolio website for my son as well.
+During an interview, I was asked if I had ever used Azure functions.
+At the time, I had not.
+Then, over the next 4 days, I realized that Azure Functions are the way to go for static web applications hosted in Azure, at least for the free tier.

 - Frontend: React + TypeScript (vite)
 - Backend/API: Azure functions + C#
 - Hosted in Azure: Static Web APP